awsdocs/aws-iot-sitewise-user-guide/doc_source/using-opshub.md

 # Monitor data at the edge<a name="using-opshub"></a>

-You can use SiteWise Monitor at the edge to monitor your industrial assets at the edge\.
+You can use SiteWise Monitor to monitor your industrial assets at the edge\.
 SiteWise Monitor integrates with the gateway to provide visualization of measurements, transforms, and metrics\.

 **Note**
 Currently, this feature doesn't support alarms\.